-A. Stage 1 may fluctuate between voluntary and mandatory throughout the year when Stage 1 conditions exist (January-April; May-October; November-December) or circumstances no longer exist and would be unlikely to recur upon termination.
+- A. Requirements for Termination - B. Stage 1 may fluctuate between voluntary and mandatory throughout the year when Stage 1 conditions exist (January-April; May-October; November-December).

 d) Stage 2 Threshold

 Customers shall be requested to adhere to mandatory restrictions and limitations on certain non-essential water uses provided in Section 3-6-5 when: